HendrikReh/cheat-at-search-october-cohort/README.md

     Alternative approach: LLM generates plausible (hallucinated) categories, then uses SentenceTransformer embeddings to resolve them to real classifications.
 More cost-effective (gpt-4o-mini + embedding lookup) than constrained generation for large label sets.
 Trades constraint enforcement for semantic similarity matching.

+    _Optional dependency:_ install `sentence-transformers` (for example, `uv add sentence-transformers`) to enable the fast MiniLM embedding resolver.
+Without it the notebook automatically falls back to a difflib-based string matcher, which works but is slower and less accurate.

 **Run Phase 3:**
 ```bash
 # Progressive refinements: 2 → 2a → 2c → 2d